akeneo/pim-helpcenter/content/md/what-is/what-is-a-connection.md

 The PIM **Connection** notion is here to help you boost your connectivity. :rocket:
 With Connections, you can easily know which data flows surround your PIM.
 In fact, a connection identifies one particular data flow.
 It can be seen as a door to the PIM for your third-party connector.

+Want to know more?
+Here is a 6-min video to grasp how connections can really be helpful to you.
+<iframe width="100%" height="470" style="margin-right: 0; margin-left: 0;" src="https://www.youtube.com/embed/ado5f4HkTTc" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ## A real connectivity example

 Let's take an example to make this clearer.
 Below is an illustration of the `Connection` concept.